 I drink a protein shake nearly every day.
-Whether it’s in the morning for a quick and easy breakfast, or after my 5:30 workout to help my body rebuild and recover - It’s an easy and convenient way to get the nutrients you need without giving into the common pitfall of eating a bagel with cream cheese in the office lounge.
+Whether it’s in the morning for a quick and easy breakfast or after my 5:30 workout to help my body rebuild and recover.
+Protein shakes are an easy and convenient way to get the nutrients you need without giving into the common pitfall of eating a bagel with cream cheese in the office lounge.

 I first started taking Collagen because of the proposed health benefits.
 With health claims that support healthy glowing skin, less joint pain, and the same great benefits of protein, it seemed like collagen was the answer.
 Plus, it’s virtually tasteless, odorless, and dissolves with anything.
 (You can add a scoop to your coffee or your yogurt without even noticing it.)

 But, the perpetuating benefits, seemed almost too good to be true.
 What was the real difference between collagen and my normal whey isolate protein powder?
-Was it really better, or was I giving into the collagen hysteria?
-So here we are.
+Was it really better, or was I giving in to the collagen hysteria?
+So here we are, with in-depth coverage of collagen protein vs. whey protein to see which is better after a workout.

 What Is Collagen Protein?